solisruj/solisruj.github.io/docs/index.md

 ### Laboratory and Bioinformatics Research Technician
 #### Oregon State University Department of Microbiology (12/2013 - 06/10/2017)

-Worked in a microbial BSL-2 laboratory to better understand *Vibrio cholerae.* Performed microbial analysis and co-culture experiments to understand predator-prey relations betweeen protozoans and *Vibrio* variants.
+Worked in a microbial BSL-2 laboratory to better understand *Vibrio cholerae.* Performed microbial analysis and co-culture experiments to understand predator-prey relations between protozoans and *Vibrio* variants.
 Developed a microbial genome assembly pipeline for microbial read datasets.
-Developed a bioinformatic tool for the identification of conserved and non-conserved genes in microbial genoms.
-Wrote a program to perform buik microbial reference and SRA file download from the NCBI website.
+Developed a bioinformatic tool for the identification of conserved and non-conserved genes in microbial genomes.
+Wrote a program to perform buik microbial reference and SRA file downloads from the NCBI website.

 ### Collaborations/Publications